TheoThePerson/GnomeLama/README.md

 8. Add keyboard shortcuts
 9. Maybe publish the extention

-I would love any help because I know hardly any java script
+I would love any help because I know hardly any java script pleese